hygtfrde/hygtfrde/README.md

 - 👋 Hi, I’m Harold Ulrich @hygtfrde
-- 👀 I’m interested in web development, blockchain, Three.js, data visualization, Linux, ...
+- 👀 I’m interested in blockchain, Three.js, data visualization, Linux, ...
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native for mobile devices
 - 💞️ I’m looking to collaborate on algorithms!
-- 📫 How to reach me ... haroldweb@protonmail.com
+- 📫 How to reach me ... haroldweb@protonmail.com or visit my site ... https://haroldulrich.dev

 <!---
 hygtfrde/hygtfrde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.